Ergodicity Breaking and Scaling Relations for Finite-Time First-Order Phase Transition

-with the quench rate $v=(H_{f}-H_{i})/\tau$ and the time duration $\tau$ .
+with the quench rate $v=(H_{f}-H_{i})/t_{f}$ and the time duration $t_{f}$.
 We label the time when $H(t)$ reaches the right turning point $H^{*}$ as the turning time $t^{*}$ \citep{Li_PhysicaD_2019}.

-It is important to note that while the potential landscape has significantly changed from bistable to monostable at the turning time $t^{*}$, in a finite-rate quench the dynamics of the system cannot catch up with the change of the potential landscape, i.e., the system displays a delay in transitioning to the monostable state.
-The transition occurs later than the turning time $t^{*}$ by a delay time $\hat{t}_{\mathrm{del}}$ defined through $m(t^{*}+\hat{t}_{\mathrm{del}})=m^{*},$ which depends on the quench rate $v$.
+It is important to note that while the potential landscape has drastically changed from bistable to monostable at the turning time $t^{*}$, in a finite-rate quench the dynamics of the system cannot catch up with the change of the potential landscape, i.e., the system displays a delay in transitioning to the global minimum.
+The transition occurs later than the turning time $t^{*}$ by a delay time $\hat{t}_{\mathrm{del}}$ defined through $m(t^{*}+\hat{t}_{\mathrm{del}})=m^{*}$.
+The delay time depends on the quench rate $v$.

 We further analyze the scaling relation between the delay time and the quench rate.
 We shift the variables in the following way: $\hat{H}=H-H^{*},\hat{m}=m-m^{*},\hat{t}=t-t^{*}$.
 The evolution equation is turned into